HanLab-BME-MTU/applications/storm/main/orchestra/README.txt

    the "-" to run them in batch mode on orchestra.

-8) Run one of the provided scripts (E.g. silentMax.sh) to process the data sets.
+8) Run one of the provided scripts (E.g. silentMax.sh) to process the labeled data sets.
 If you use the "silentMax.sh" script you should receive an email once the jobs are finished.